brendanhasz/probflow/docs/index.rst

 .. code-block:: python

-    model = pf.LinearRegression()
+    model = pf.LinearRegression(7)
     model.fit(x, y)

-And the multi-layer Bayesian neural net could have been made more easily by using ProbFlow's ready-made :class:`DenseRegression <probflow.applications.DenseRegression` model:
+And the multi-layer Bayesian neural net could have been made more easily by using ProbFlow's ready-made :class:`DenseRegression <probflow.applications.DenseRegression>` model:

 .. code-block:: python

-    model = pf.DenseRegression(units=[7, 128, 64, 1])
+    model = pf.DenseRegression([7, 128, 64, 1])
     model.fit(x, y)

 Using parameters and distributions as simple building blocks, ProbFlow allows for the painless creation of more complicated Bayesian models like :ref:`generalized linear models <example_glm>`, :ref:`neural matrix factorization <example_nmf>` models, and :ref:`Gaussian mixture models <example_gmm>`.
 Take a look at the :ref:`examples` section and the :ref:`user_guide` for more!